hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 Your application server has its own thread.
 Hazelcast does not use these - it manages its own threads.

+### IO Threading

+Hazelcast uses a pool of thread doing (n)io; so there is not a single thread doing all the io, but there are multiple.
+The number of IO threads can be configured using 'hazelcast.io.thread.count' and defaults to 3.
+The IO threads don't do much; they are waiting for the Selector.select to complete and when sufficient bytes for a Packet have been received, the Packet object is created.
+This Packet is then send to the System where it is de-multiplexed; if the Packet header signals it is an operation/response it is handed over to the OperationService (see Operation Threading).
+If the Packet is an event, it is handed over to the event service (see Event Threading).

 ### Event Threading:

 Hazelcast uses a shared event-system do deal with components that rely on events like: